The weatherman thinks we will have a high around 80° today but the

 to Adair Cemetery shouldn’t have much elevation change and it is a maintained

 trail.
-Therefore, this is probably a good
+Hopefully this is a good

 choice for a warm weather hike.
 We park